iotaledger/hornet/docs/post_installation/post_installation.md

 ## Peer neighbors
-IOTA network is a distributed network in which data is broadcasted among IOTA nodes.
+The IOTA network is a distributed network in which data is broadcasted among IOTA nodes.
 IOTA nodes broadcast messages to other IOTA nodes using a gossip protocol.
 To be able to participate in a network communication, each node has to establish a secure connection to some other nodes in the network - to its peer neighbors - and mutually exchange messages.
 This is the way how the data is spread within the IOTA network.

 ### Node identity
 Each node is uniquely identified by a `peer identity`. `Peer identity` (also called `PeerId`) is represented by a public and private key pair.
 Then `PeerId` represents a verifiable link between the given peer and its public key, since `PeerId` is a cryptographic hash of peer's public key.
 It enables individual peers to establish a secure communication channel as the hash can be used to verify an identity of the peer.